 The importance of relationships

 The most important ingredient of happiness is good interpersonal relationships.
-When the relationships with the important people in our lives are riddled with hostility, life can seem pointless and depressing.
+When hostility comes between us and the people most important to us, life can seem pointless and depressing.

 Unfortunately, many of us discover that we have ongoing difficulties with spouses, children, parents, bosses, or colleagues.
 Sometimes we go for months or years of therapy yet fail to improve our relationships.
 We may conclude that the relationship is “toxic” and should be avoided, or that the person is a “bully” who can’t stop making us miserable no matter what we do.

 Intensive therapy can be life-changing.
 Often, though, our most disturbing interpersonal situations stem from nothing more than simple mistakes that need to be recognized and corrected.
 Months or even years of conventional therapy may fail to solve these problems if we don’t in the process learn to correct our errors.

 The way Izzy explains it, many of our problems are due to simple “optical illusions.”
 We have animal bodies, and animals are biologically programmed to succeed and thrive in the lawless conditions of nature.
 However, we have been living for millennia in civilization, where the rules for success are very different.
 Our basic genetic makeup, though, has not changed, and we are still programmed for life in nature.
 Unfortunately, many of the instinctive strategies for succeeding in nature, such as anger, defense, fear, and retaliation, accomplish the opposite in civilization.
 Rather than putting a stop to the hostility, our actions intensify and perpetuate it.
 They turn us into losers and victims, destroying our relationships and our happiness.

 In other words, the very things we are doing to solve our problems are actually what’s making them continue.
 When we stop making the mistakes, the problems fizzle away!